MustaphaAwwal/TerraformProject/README.md

 `cd TerraformProject`

-3. Change the domain_name variable in the `TerraformAss/variable.tf` file to your domain nam
+3. Change the domain_name variable and sub-domain-name in the `TerraformAss/variable.tf` file to yours

 `nano TerraformAss/variable.tf`